PDF

 Antifreeze Proteins Companies and Competitive Landscape

-The antifreeze proteins market is moderately competitive with local and global companies’ presence.
-Unilever, Kaneka Corp, Sirona Biochem, ProtoKinetix, Inc., A/F Protein Inc., InVivo, Omega Protein Corporation, ADM, Ingredion, SunOpta, and more.
-The key players are adopting various growth strategies such as product launches, mergers & acquisitions, partnerships, and collaborations, contributing to the market’s growth.
-For instance, in August 17, 2022, ADM, a sustainable human and animal nutrition, announced its strategic partnership with New Culture, an animal-free dairy company, to enhance the development and sales of alternative dairy products.
+The antifreeze proteins market is moderately competitive, with the presence of local and global companies.
+Unilever, Kaneka Corp., Sirona Biochem, ProtoKinetix, Inc., A/F Protein Inc., InVivo, Omega Protein Corporation, ADM, Ingredion, SunOpta, and more.
+The key players are adopting various growth strategies, such as product launches, mergers and acquisitions, partnerships, and collaborations, which contribute to the market’s growth.

 Unilever